 A Chapter Closes

-In September 1979, Ed Wiseman, a hunting guide out of Moffat, Colorado, crossed paths with a grizzly bear during an expedition near the headwaters of the Navajo River.
+In September 1979, Ed Wiseman, a Colorado hunting guide, crossed paths with a grizzly bear during an expedition near the headwaters of the Navajo River.
 Wiseman was attacked and mauled, but while he was down he managed to fatally wound the bear by hand using an arrow.
 Severely wounded, Wiseman spent a frigid night in the high country until help arrived the next day.
 He was airlifted by helicopter to Alamosa, where he spent the next month in the hospital recovering from his injuries.
 Because grizzly bears were protected by law, a seven-month investigation into the incident ensued until it was determined that Wiseman had acted in self-defense.
 The case was officially dropped when he passed a polygraph test in April 1980.

 Besides the incredible story of Wiseman’s encounter, a major surprise to people was that he was attacked by a grizzly bear and not a black bear, the other bear species native to Colorado.
 Grizzly bears had been considered extirpated, or locally extinct, in Colorado since 1951.
 One of the suspected last grizzly bears had been killed 28 years earlier near the same area.
 Grizzlies have not been sighted in Colorado since that day.
 The bear came to the Museum in June 1980.
 The specimen consists of the skull, the skeleton, except for the right front leg and scapula, and a beautiful grizzled hide.
 The adult female weighed 350 to 400 pounds and was estimated to be 16 to 20 years old, based on examination of her worn-down teeth.
 The skeleton is riddled with calcified spurs, signs of osteoarthritis.